After-hours trading in Canada

 Read the full methodology

-Pros and cons of after-hours trading
+Pros of after-hours trading

 • Convenient.
 Schedule restrictions and daily activities may limit an investor’s ability to execute trades when the market is open.
 After-hours trading allows investors to trade at a time that may be more convenient for them.